 - 1. Begin by telling your child now is a good time to pray.

 - 4. Next, ask your child to share their thoughts with God.
 Start the prayer by asking your child to hold their hands in a prayer position.
 Ask your child how they want to greet God.
 You can suggest several greetings such as ” Hi God”, “Almighty God”, “Dear God”, or another greeting.
-Be prepared for a very short, simple prayer.
-NOTE: At first you may have to pray a very short, simple prayer using the child’s ideas.
+Be prepared for a simple prayer.
+NOTE: At first you may have to pray a very short, prayer using the child’s ideas.

 - 5. Finally, reassure your child that God heard his or her prayer.

 Get started now.
 Find one of the easy prayers.
 Pray this prayer with your child.